 The true etiology of cerebral salt wasting (CSW) remains an area of debate and research.
 As noted, some argue cerebral salt wasting does not exist and is a form of SIADH.

-There are 2 current theories for the etiology of cerebral salt wasting: effect of a circulating factor or sympathetic nervous system dysfunction.
+There are two current theories for the etiology of cerebral salt wasting: effect of a circulating factor or sympathetic nervous system dysfunction.

 The second theory suggests that an injured sympathetic nervous system can no longer promote sodium reabsorption and stimulate renin release due to injury to the hypothalamus.
 The exact mechanism of cerebral salt wasting remains open to debate.